 A solid country gospel group from Flint, Michigan, The Crossmen were a studio band which backed a husband-wife duo called The Walkers on a string of albums before recording under their own name on this album, and those that followed.
 The quartet included Red Ellis on mandolin, Roy Maples (rhythm guitar), Blaine Rhodes (lead guitar) and Evert Sanders (bass), with Mr. Rhodes laying down some sweet, Chet Atkins-y electric guitar licks.
 Though mostly vocal numbers, this album also includes a couple of instrumental showcases, "Jesus Savior Pilot Me," and "Will There Be Any Stars In My Crown."

-As the title implies, this was a more country-oriented album from the southern gospel group The Crownsmen.
-The California-based band first formed in the early 1970s and self-released their first album before signing to the Manna label.
+As the title implies, this was a more country-oriented album from this Southern California southern gospel group.
+Hailing from El Monte, The Crownsmen formed in the early 1970s and self-released their first album before signing to the Manna label.
 Like many Christian recording artists in the 'Seventies, they tried out a variety of musical styles, but this album is notable for its rootsy feel, which was a little ironic given that it also featured one of the largest lineups of the band's career, nearly ten musicians, which was twice their normal complement.
 The group dissolved in the mid-1980s but reformed the following decade.

 The Crusaders "Make A Joyful Noise With Drums And Guitars" (Tower Records, 1966) (LP)